 Many product applications require pull-high resistors for their switch inputs usually requiring the use of an external resistor.
 To eliminate the need for these external resistors, when configured as an input have the capability of being connected to an internal pull-high resistor.
-These pull-high resistors are selectable via a register known as PAPU located in the Data Memory.
-The pull-high resistors tors are implemented using weak PMOS transistors.
+These pull-high resistors are selectable via a register known as PAPU, PBPU, PCPU, PDPU, PEPU and PFPU located in the Data Memory.
+The pull-high resistors are implemented using weak PMOS transistors.
 Note that pin PA7 does not have a pull-high resistor selection.